ESL Activities

 English Reading Test Tips for ESL/EFL Students | ESL Reading

-If you’re looking for some of the best tips for ESL reading comprehension tests, then you’re in the right place.
+If you’re looking for some of the best English reading tips for ESL reading comprehension tests, then you’re in the right place.
 Check out these tips and tricks for scoring highly on ESOL reading comprehension tests.
 It’s English reading tests made easy!

-ESL Reading Tests
+English Reading Tests Tips

 English Reading Test Taking Tips

 Whether you are taking the TOEFL, TOEIC, IELTS, or some other test with a reading component, there are a few things you should do to read for a test.
+These are important tips for reading comprehension tests.

 1. Read the questions first.
 This is a test with a time limit.
 You are not trying to understand everything; you are trying to answer as many questions correctly as possible within that time limit.
 By reading the questions, you will know what to look for in the text.
 Do NOT read the answer (choices) section, as this will just confuse you and waste time.

 4. Get familiar with skimming and scanning.
 These are important reading skills for English proficiency tests.
 Basically, you’re reading to get an overview of what the passage is about.
 Or, you’re reading very quickly for one specific piece of information.
 There is usually not enough time to read the entire thing word for word, so practice reading more quickly!
+Use ESL reading comprehension short stories for practice.

-ESL reading tests
+esl reading comprehension tests

 All About Keywords for ESL Reading Comprehension Tests

-1. Circle the key words if you are allowed to write on the test paper.
+1. Circle the keywords if you are allowed to write on the test paper.
 If you are not allowed to, write them on a sheet of scrap paper.
 These are the numbers, nouns, 5W and H words, etc. that tell you what information you need to find.

-2. Scan the text looking for those keywords, synonyms, or (in the case of 5W and H words) transition words which match the words you have circled.
+2. Scan the text looking for those keywords, synonyms, or (in the case of 5W and H words) transition words that match the words you have circled.
 For example, if one question begins with “why”, you should look for words and phrases like: because, for the reason that, so, as a result, etc.

 3. Underline those keywords in the text (if you can write on the test booklet) and reread the question you think it might answer.
 Now, carefully reread the sentence with underlined words.
 Most texts on timed tests will have the answer in the sentence with the keywords.
 If not, almost all of the rest will have the answer in the sentence before or after the sentence with the keywords.
 Only a few will require you to keep reading.

 No matter what, do not spend too much time on one passage or one question.
 When you do reading tests, you’re often under a time crunch.
-There is a lot to read, and plenty of questions to answer in a short time.
+There is a lot to read and plenty of questions to answer in a short time.
 If you don’t understand something, spend a little bit of time trying to figure it out, but not too much.
 Go on to the next reading passage, or set of questions.
 Come back to it at the end if you have time.

 Don’t get stuck on any one thing and not finish a lot of the test because of it.